Random Testing

 Read more.

-Post-Accident tests must be conducted as soon as practicable: Alcohol tests within 2 hours (not more than 8), and drug tests within 32 hours.
-If an alcohol test is not administered within two hours, the employer must document the reasons why a test was not promptly conducted.
-The employer must also continue to attempt to administer a Post-Accident alcohol test for up to eight hours and the Post-Accident controlled substances test for up to 32 hours after a qualifying accident.
-Employers must also document the failure to conduct a Post-Accident test on their MIS report.
+Employers must conduct Post-Accident tests as soon as possible.
+They must administer alcohol tests within two hours and no later than eight hours.
+Drug tests must be completed within 32 hours.
+If they fail to conduct an alcohol test within two hours, they must document the reason for the delay.
+Employers must keep trying to administer a Post-Accident alcohol test for up to eight hours.
+They must also attempt the Post-Accident controlled substances test for up to 32 hours after a qualifying accident.
+If they do not conduct a Post-Accident test, they must document the failure in their MIS report.

 DOT Compliance